Empirical Stability Analysis of Kolmogorov-Arnold Networks in Hard-Constrained Recurrent Physics-Informed Discovery: Introduction

 \section{Introduction}

 Hard-constrained recurrent architectures, such as the Hybrid Recurrent Physics-Informed Neural Network (HRPINN)~\citep{spotorno2025hard}, embed known physics structurally within a recurrent integrator, forcing the network to learn \emph{only} residual dynamics.
+Specifically, the known structure and integrator are fixed in the recurrent update rule, while the neural residual branch learns exclusively the unknown manifold.
 This design ensures physical consistency by construction and was demonstrated to be effective for accuracy and invariant enforcement in cyber-physical systems.
 A key open direction identified in that work is the symbolic discovery of unknown residual terms.

 Recently, Kolmogorov-Arnold Networks (KANs) \citep{liu2024kan} have emerged as a promising alternative for scientific machine learning.
 Grounded in the Kolmogorov-Arnold representation theorem, which decomposes multivariate functions into sums of univariate functions ($\Phi(\mathbf{x}) = \sum_q \phi_q (\sum_p \psi_{q,p}(x_p))$), the original KAN formulation replaces fixed activations in MLPs with learnable univariate B-splines.

 This additive structure provides a strong inductive bias for physical laws that are often expressed as truncated series expansions of non-linear terms~\citep{liu2024kan}.
 Notably, a shallow KAN can exactly represent any univariate polynomial, such as the cubic term in the Duffing oscillator, with sufficient spline resolution.
 In gray-box settings, KANs have shown potential in recovering hidden source terms in Neural ODEs \citep{koenig2024kan,ma2025integrating,daryakenari2026representation}.

 Recent data-driven extensions enable symbolic residual recovery without priors, such as Structured Kolmogorov-Arnold Neural ODEs (SKANODEs) \citep{liu2025structured} for interpretable latents and symbolic equations from indirect data, and KAN-ODEs \citep{koenig2024kan} for hidden physics in ODEs/PDEs.
 Our work baselines the original vanilla KAN in recurrent physics-constrained settings like HRPINN.
 We hypothesized that replacing HRPINN's MLP residual branch with a KAN would yield superior discovery accuracy and parameter efficiency, particularly because the additive bias should naturally isolate independent physical contributions.
 To test this hypothesis, we selected two canonical oscillators with contrasting residual structures: the Duffing oscillator, whose residual is a univariate polynomial ($-0.3x^3$), and the Van der Pol oscillator, whose residual involves a multiplicative interaction ($(1 - x^2)v$).
 These oscillators were selected to represent the boundary between additive separability (Duffing) and multiplicative coupling (Van der Pol).
 Although KANs can theoretically represent multiplication through composition (for instance, $xy = \frac{1}{4}((x+y)^2 - (x-y)^2) $), this requires deeper layers, raising questions about practical stability in a recurrent setting.
 Through carefully controlled studies, we establish a baseline for the suitability of vanilla KANs in hard-constrained recurrent architectures.
 While the hypothesis holds for univariate terms, our experiments reveal substantial challenges for variable interaction.